amortensen/dots-protocol/draft-mortensen-dots-protocol.md

 information if conveyed can only be considered advisory.
-In these instances the minimum viable information required for the majority of mitigations to be activated is that which pertains to the resource being targeted by the attack (host, prefix, protocol, port, URI etc. [OP-006]).
-[I-D.ietf-dots-requirements] also identifies a mitigation lifetime period [OP-005] and mitigation efficacy metric [OP-007].
+In these instances the minimum viable information required for the majority of mitigations to be activated is that which pertains to the resource being targeted by the attack (host, prefix, protocol, port, URI etc.), per [I-D.ietf-dots-requirements]
+\(OP-006).
+The DOTS requirements also identify a mitigation lifetime period (OP-005) and mitigation efficacy metric (OP-007).
 The former may be considered for inclusion in the minimum viable information set, however, the latter may only be relevant in updates.
 An explicit mitigation request/terminate flag is also required - a mitigation MUST be explicitly requested by an operator.
 Finally, each message should include a message id or sequence number field as well as a field for the last received message id or sequence number.
 These may then be compared by the endpoints to assist in tracking state and/or identifying loss.

 Messages
 --------